 Public Health/Community Outreach

-Our Oregon Office on Disability & Health (OODH) Program is also a community-based organization working to prevent secondary conditions and improve the health and quality of life for Oregonians with disabilities through improved access to health care facilities, public health programs, effective health promotion, and wellness programs.
+The Oregon Office on Disability and Health (OODH) is also a community-based organization working to prevent secondary conditions and improve the health and quality of life for Oregonians with disabilities through improved access to health care facilities, public health programs, effective health promotion, and wellness programs.

 There are several training opportunities at the IDD with a disability focus.
 Our training activity specializes in future professional interests in the disability field.
 This training is provided by the Leadership Education in Neurodevelopmental Disabilities (LEND) Program.
 Within the LEND Program are 15 different disciplines that work to provide multi-disciplinary training for future professionals.